gravity-ui/uikit/src/components/Alert/README.md

 ### Layout

-`vertical` - used to direct users to content if there is property `actions` with buttons.
-For showing buttons below text ( used by default).
+`vertical`: Used to direct users to content if there is an `actions` property with buttons.
+It enables showing buttons below the text (used by default).

-`horizontal` - used to direct users to content if there is property `actions` with buttons.
-For showing buttons to the right of text.
+`horizontal`: Used to direct users to content if there is an `actions` property with buttons.
+It enables showing buttons to the right of the text.

 <!--LANDING_BLOCK
 <ExampleBlock